calculuswhiz/caighdean-bearla/README.md

 - If a table has multiple sub-tables (e.g. 2A), it shall be grouped as one table.
 The tables will both be contained in the `tbody`, including the header
 - Do not use the auto-header.
 It simply does not handle enough cases to be useful consistently.
 Instead, the add the class `.table-header` to one of the header cells for a primary header, and `.sub-header` to the secondary headers.
 More may be added later.
 In any case, a utility script will extract these at runtime and place them in the `thead`, where they belong.

+Update 26 Nov 25:
+- Asciidoc is incapable of rendering any of the more complex tables without significant infrastructure programming.
+Just use injected HTML in passthrough blocks if it becomes too cumbersome.

 ## Tech stack

 For those interested, the following base will be used: